DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 ## Consider what interviewers are looking for

 Training providers want to see the qualities that will help you to be a good teacher.
-It’s worth having some examples prepared that cover common themes including:
+Consider how during your interview you can show:

 * your passion for teaching

 * a professional approach

-* how your personality comes through when presenting
+* your personality when presenting

 * confidence, energy and enthusiasm